Regiopolis-Notre Dame Catholic Secondary School: History

 The Diocese of Kingston under Bishop Alexander Macdonell obtained a charter from the Legislative Assembly of Upper Canada on March 4, 1837 to establish the College of Regiopolis.
 Construction began in 1839 and the institution opened in 1842.
 A sister school for girls, Notre Dame was founded in 1841.

 Regiopolis originally functioned as a secondary school, seminary and college and was given university status and degree granting powers in 1866.
 However, due to financial difficulties, the college closed in 1869.
 In 1892, Regiopolis' five story stone building on Sydenham Street became the new location of Hotel Dieu Hospital.

 In 1892, William Newlands Jr. (architect) converted Regiopolis' five story stone building on Sydenham Street, Kingston, Ontario as the new location of Hotel Dieu Hospital.

 Also in 1892, James Vincent Cleary, Kingston's first archbishop, reopened Regiopolis College on King Street as a secondary school for boys.
 In 1914, the school moved to its present location on Russell Street in northern Kingston.
 William Newlands Jr. (architect) designed the main building (1914), dormitory and gymnasium (1925).

 The Jesuit Fathers of Upper Canada took over operation of the school in 1931 and operated it for the next forty years.
 They utilized Regiopolis' university charter to graduate six Bachelor of Arts recipients in 1941 and 1942 but abandoned the post-secondary project once and for all due to low enrollment and limited resources.

 The Congregation of Notre Dame was invited to Kingston by Bishop Macdonnell to establish a girls' school.
 They began conducting classes in 1841, first on King Street and then in a house on Earl Street.
 In 1846, they established a permanent school at the corner of Bagot and Johnson Streets and remained there until the late 1960s.

 The two schools were merged in 1967 when operating costs became too high for separate boys' and girls' institutions to be viable and moved to the Regiopolis College site taking the name Regiopolis-Notre Dame.
 The Jesuit Fathers withdrew from the operation of the school in 1970 and the Frontenac Lennox and Addington County Roman Catholic Separate School Board took over jurisdiction while the Sisters of Notre Dame continued their involvement.

 The present building opened in 1977 and expanded twice, in 1993 and 2004.
-The 2004 expansion added a second gym to the school, which now is the site of most Regi sporting events, school masses, and spirit rallies.
+The 2004 expansion added a second gym to the school called the CND gymnasium, which now is the site of most Regi sporting events (such as Basketball, Volleyball, Badminton), school masses, and spirit rallies.
+For the fall 2024 sports season Regi spent 1.3 million dollars on renovating their grass sports field which was used for sports such as soccer, football, field hockey.
+The school brought in a new grass field, sprinkler system, asphalt track (which is now used for track and field), and a new fence.
+The track was made to be 400m with 100m starting lines painted on.
+The project was funded by the Ministry of Education.